johnreynolds3d/Bobcoin/README.md

 There's something *decentralized* happening in the sleepy town of Twin Peaks...

 This is a work in progress.
-I'm currently working on modifying it to use the Bitcoin model.
+I'm currently working on mirroring the Bitcoin protocol, but with a twist...

 I'm using Brad Conte's implementation of SHA-256, which can be found at https://github.com/B-Con/crypto-algorithms, and the "toy" version of ECDSA from https://rosettacode.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm